openbmc/openbmc/poky/documentation/ref-manual/images.rst

    $ ls meta*/recipes*/images/*.bb

-Following is a list of supported recipes:
+Here is a list of supported recipes:

 -  ``build-appliance-image``: An example virtual machine that contains all the pieces required to run builds using the build system as well